plan-systems/design-docs/proof-of-correctness.md

 // Specifies general epoch parameters and info type EpochInfo struct {
    TimeStarted       timestamp
+   TimeClosed        timestamp       // Set based on when a successor epoch appears.
    EpochID           UUID
    ParentEpochID     UUID            // 0 if this is the first epoch.
    TransitionSecs    int             // Epoch transition param, etc